-ALTON - Take a journey on the infamous Underground Railroad in Alton, IL during a two-hour guided shuttle tour and sponsored by the Great Rivers & Routes Tourism Bureau.
-Tickets are still available for the next tour, Saturday, Oct.
-9.
+ALTON - Take a journey on the infamous Underground Railroad in Alton, IL during a two-hour guided shuttle tour sponsored by the Great Rivers & Routes Tourism Bureau.
+Tickets are available now for tours that begin in April and run through November.